niftools/blender_niftools_addon/docs/user/features/geometry.rst

 * The Nif format only supports a single color per vertex, whereas Blender vertex color per face vertex.
 * Blender treats the vertex as if the faces had been split apart, each face can have a different color for that vertex.
-* `Here is an example of per-face color <http://i211.photobucket.com/albums/bb189/NifTools/Blender/documentation/per_face_vertex_color.jpg>`_
+* `This image should clarify per-face vertes coloring <http://i211.photobucket.com/albums/bb189/NifTools/Blender/documentation/per_face_vertex_color.jpg>`_
 * On export the scripts will take an average of colors.

 .. warning::
-   alpha layer support has been added but enabled due to known issues with general vertex color support.
+   alpha layer support has been added but disabled due to known issues with general vertex color support.

 .. todo::
    Write up workflow for alpha layer once implemented.